PRA Projects.

 720/722 Delmas Avenue

-Jourdan Nicaud and Bill Legier used PRA assistance to convert the vacant building into four apartments and two retail spaces.
+Jourdan Nicaud and Bill Legier used PRA assistance to convert the vacant building into four apartments and retail space, The Blind Butcher Shoppe Pascagoula.

 Anchor Square

-With GCRF funding secured by the PRA, developer Joe Cloyd will transform the former Anchor Square property into residential cottages.
+With GCRF funding secured by the PRA, developer Joe Cloyd will transform the former Anchor Square property into residential cottages known as the Cottages at Anchor Square.

 Train Depot